 - 1. Turn the system power off. - 2.
-Disconnect the diskette AC power cable from the electronics module panel 2. - 3.
-Perform Cover Removal. - Loosen the two screws on the fan mounting bracket and slide bracket. - Loosen the two screws that hold the drive mounting bracket. - 6.
+Disconnect the Diskette Unit AC cable from connectors. - 3.
+Perform Cover Removal. - 4.
+Loosen the two screws on the fan mounting bracket and slide bracket. - 5.
+Loosen the two screws that hold the drive mounting bracket. - 6.
 Slide the drive mounting bracket, and lift the drive up and out of the Diskette Unit.